MÂCHÉ Speakers are available

 Are you old enough to remember Campbells "Alphabet Soup" with all the little noodles shaped like the alphabet letters?
 As children, we used to take the little noodles out of the soup and make words in our plates.
 But while in the soup, the little letters just floated around in all different directions and never formed a word that made sense.
 This is similar to what it's like when you decide to educate your children at home, but don't know how to put it all together to spell "h-o-m-e-s-c-h-o-o-l."
 Where do you start?
 What is homeschool supposed to look like?
 Why is everything so jumbled up in your brain and nothing is making sense?
 This workshop will help you to sort it all out for a successful first day of homeschool.

 Wife, mother, domestic engineer, teacher, tutor, babysitter, nurse, counselor, friend, woman, helper, participant, ...
 With all the hats we wear and roles that we need to fit into a 24-hour-day, how can we possibly do it all?
-Surely there must be an easy way!
+Surely there must be an easier way!
 We will discuss general time management skills, especially in light of all the extra time constraints that home educating mothers face.
 Consistency and flexibility are the keys.

 "If mama ain't happy, ain't nobody happy."
 Our ability to be organized - or lack of it - sets the mood in our families.
 When we are disorganized we don't feel in control and, when we don't feel in control, our stress-level rises.
 Eighty-five percent of our stress is caused by disorganization and this alone can be the biggest enemy of our homeschool efforts.
 Organization has no room for procrastination.
 This workshop will give you some tricks of the trade to be more organized - and to feel more organized.
 (There is a difference.)
 Come prepared to take home lots of encouraging ideas.

-I wish I had known that there was such a thing as learning and teaching styles when I began homeschooling my own children.
+I wish I had known that there was such a thing as learning styles and teaching styles when I began homeschooling my own children.
 I thought everyone thought and learned the same way I did.
 I was in for a big surprise when I began home educating my own eight children and found that my teaching techniques didn't work so well for everyone.
-After I learned that there were definite differences in the way children learn - and the way parents teach - I made changes and saw very rewarding results in my children.
+After I learned that there were definite differences in the way children learn - and the ways parents teach - I made changes and saw very rewarding results in my children.
 This workshop will give you a good start in understanding your children and streamlining your teaching efforts.